AutoNeural: Co-Designing Vision-Language Models for NPU Inference

 \subsection{Automotive dataset}

-We collected and labeled 0.2M samples related to the intelligent cockpit mission from scratch.
-Approximately 400 volunteers participated in the data collection process, encompassing different ages, genders, and skin colors to improve the generalization performance of the dataset.
-After data collection, we used a combination of automated and manual annotation to accurately label the data.
-Specifically, the dataset mainly includes the following task types: (1) AI Sentinel (56K samples): After the vehicle is turned off and locked, the camera monitors the surrounding environment of the vehicle in real time and identifies destructive behaviors from the external environment, such as scratching, prying, or painting the vehicle, so as to provide 24-hour real-time protection for the vehicle; (2) AI Greeter (50K samples): When an acquaintance approaches the car, the user's identity is identified and confirmed to assist the acquaintance in unlocking the car or opening the trunk in advance, realizing humanized care; (3) AI Car Finder (44K samples): Identifies important signs related to the vehicle's location in the parking lot, such as the floor, area, parking space, and surrounding vehicles, enabling the car owner to quickly and accurately find the vehicle; (4) Safety when Getting Off or Starting the Car (50K samples): When passengers get off or the car starts, it identifies potential danger factors around the vehicle, such as obstacles, pedestrians, or small animals, so as to provide safety reminders to the user.
+We collected and labeled 0.2M samples for intelligent cockpit tasks from scratch.
+Approximately 400 volunteers of different ages, genders, and skin tones participated in the data collection process to improve the generalization performance of the dataset.
+After data collection, we used a combination of automated and manual annotation to label the data accurately.
+Specifically, the dataset comprises the following task types: (1) AI Sentinel (56K samples): after the vehicle is turned off and locked, the camera monitors the vehicle's surroundings in real time and identifies destructive external behaviors, such as scratching, prying, or spray-painting the vehicle, providing 24-hour real-time protection; (2) AI Greeter (50K samples): when an acquaintance approaches the car, their identity is recognized and confirmed to assist them in unlocking the car or opening the trunk in advance, offering a personalized welcome experience; (3) AI Car Finder (44K samples): identifies salient cues related to the vehicle's location in a parking lot, such as the floor, zone, parking space, and surrounding vehicles, enabling the owner to find the vehicle quickly and accurately; (4) Safety when Exiting or Starting the Car (50K samples): when passengers exit or the car starts, the system identifies potential hazards around the vehicle, such as obstacles, pedestrians, or small animals, and provides safety reminders to the user.